 Alexis de Tocqueville Award

 Beginning in 2022, this award is given annually for the best paper concerned with democracy and public opinion, whether in a consolidated or in an emerging democracy.
 De Tocqueville is best known for his book On Democracy in America, in which he expressed concern that democracy could become a dictatorship of public opinion and questioned the place of elites and experts within a governmental system where everyone is assumed to be equal.
-A panel of public opinion scholars drawn from WAPOR’s membership will judge submissions.
 The de Tocqueville Award comes with a $500 prize.

-Submission: For the de Tocqueville Award, the author(s) will have had their abstract accepted for presentation to the WAPOR 75th Annual Conference.
-Authors will then submit their completed papers electronically by the deadline to be announced at a later date.
-Entries are expected to be approximately 15 to 25 pages in length and may have multiple authors.
-All authors on an entry must meet the eligibility requirements for the award.
+Submission: For the de Tocqueville Award, the author(s) will have had their abstract accepted for presentation to the WAPOR 76th Annual Conference.
+Authors will then submit their completed papers electronically (send to email@example.com) by the deadline of July 15, 2023 (by 11:59 pm ET).
+Entries are expected to be approximately 15 to 25 pages in length, font Times New Roman 12, double-spaced.
+References citation format: APA.
+Lengthy tables or other statistical calculations (over 1 page length) should be included in an appendix.
+The appendix is not counted towards the overall paper length.
+The paper may have multiple authors.

 A panel of researchers from WAPOR’s membership–drawn from the academic, government, and commercial sectors–will evaluate the submissions.
 Competitors will be notified of a decision prior to the start of the annual conference.
 The committees reserve the right not to give an award.

 2022 – Andrew Dawson and Isabel Krakoff, Canada

 Award Committee Members

 2022: Marita Carballo (Argentina, Chair), Claire Durand (Canada), and Timothy Johnson (USA).